No incision. High precision.

-Call us to find out if you might be a candidate for Gamma Knife® surgery.
+Call us at the number above to find out if you might be a candidate for Gamma Knife® surgery.

 Gamma Knife radiosurgery, also called stereotactic radiosurgery, offers the following benefits:

 - Extreme precision.
 Allows a powerful dose of radiation to be delivered with no or minimal damage to healthy surrounding tissue and structures.